 Later, while attached to the British army, Whight’s unit met the Russian forces at Crivitz on May 3, 1944.

-He received the Silver Star, Bronze Star, Purple Heart with Oak Leaf Cluster, Combat Infantryman Badge, Distinguished Unit Citation, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze battle stars and World War II Victory Medal.
+He received the following: Silver Star Medal, Bronze Star Medal, Purple Heart with Oak Leaf Cluster, Combat Infantryman Badge, Presidential Unit Citation, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze battle stars and World War II Victory Medal.

 Mr. Whight also received the Croix de Guerre, the Seal of the Chapter of St. Malo, both from France, and a French Medal of Honor for aiding the Resistance movement and saving the lives of 12 French citizens who were on their way to a firing squad.
 He and 12 men captured 14 Germans in the process.

 Mr. Whight was honorably discharged on November 27, 1945, at Fort Leonard Wood, Missouri.